Tonsillitis: Symptoms, causes and treatments

 Treatments for tonsillitis

-Treatment for tonsillitis will depend in part on the cause.
+Treatment for tonsillitis will depend in part on the cause, the symptom severity and the individual patient’s circumstances.
 To determine the cause your doctor may perform a throat swab culture.
 This test involves gently swabbing the back of the throat close to the tonsils with a cotton swab.
 A lab test can detect a bacterial infection.
 A viral infection will not show on the test, but may be assumed if the test for bacteria is negative.

-If tests reveal bacteria, treatment may consist of antibiotics to cure the infection.
-Although symptoms are likely to improve within two or three days after starting the antibiotic, it's important to take all of the medication your doctor prescribes to make sure the bacteria are gone.
+Even if tests reveal bacteria antibiotics may not always recommended for bacterial tonsillitis because in most cases antibiotics won’t speed up recovery.
+In certain circumstances, for example if symptoms are severe or are not improving, antibiotics are recommended, and although symptoms are likely to improve within two or three days after starting the antibiotic, it's important to take all of the medication your doctor prescribes to make sure the bacteria are gone.

 If the tonsillitis is caused by a virus, antibiotics won't work and your body will fight off the infection on its own.
 In the meantime there are things you can do to feel better, regardless of the cause.
 They include: